 Midway through the retreat, we were sure we’d sabotaged our relationship.
 The program brought up all our ugly stuff — the stuff you really don’t want someone else to see, especially the person you’ve just started dating.
 While neither of us was thrilled revealing that side of ourselves, we hung in there, and by the end of the program, we announced to the entire group that we were committing to a six-month relationship.

 After completing the six months, we made a second six-month commitment.
 During the second six months, as we sat on the deck of a restaurant overlooking the San Francisco Bay Bridge sipping a mimosa, Ann proposed to me.

-We’ve now been married for over 20 years.
-(We actually just shared our 29th wedding anniversary.)
+We’ve now been married for over 30 years.
 Some commitments are worth sneaking up on!

 Since selling his veterinary practice in the late ’80s, W, Bradford Swift has published hundreds of magazine articles in such publications as Unity Magazine, AARP, Body and Soul, Yoga Journal, and Science of Mind.
 He is also the author of Life On Purpose: Six Passages to an Inspired Life — an award-winning finalist in the Self-Help: Motivational division of the Best Books 2007 Awards sponsored by USA News, and From Spark to Flame: Fanning Your Passion & Ideas into Moneymaking Magazine Articles that Make a Difference.